Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6

-By fixing different parameter values, we plot the predictions of the power-law potential ~(\ref{Vp}) in the $r$-$n_{s}$ plane for four parameter sets in Fig.~(\ref{Fig2}), where we overlay our numerical results with the observational constraints from P-ACT-LB-BK18~\cite{Calabrese2025}.
-The first panel shows that the effect of $V_{0}$ on $n_{s}$ and $r$ is extremely small, to the point of being negligible; the third panel also gives the same results for $\delta$.
-The second panel indicates that with an increase in $C$, $n_{s}$ increases and $r$ decreases, while the fourth panel demonstrates that with a decrease in $n$, $n_{s}$ increases and $r$ decreases.
-As is shown in all panels, an increase in $N$ leads to $n_{s}$ increasing and $r$ decreasing; a suitable range for $N$ is $50$ to $55$.
-In comparison with the observational constraints from P-ACT-LB-BK18, the results favor the cases where $n=0.2$ and $n=0.3$.
-It is evident that either increasing or decreasing the value of $n$ could cause a mismatch with the observations.
-Notably, the power-law potential~(\ref{Vp}) in standard slow-roll inflation is ruled out by the Planck 2018 results~\cite{Planck2020a} and is disfavored by ACT DR6~\cite{Calabrese2025}.
+{By fixing the parameters $\frac{\delta}{V_{0}}$ and $n$}, we plot the predictions of the power-law potential ~(\ref{Vp}) in the $r$-$n_{s}$ plane for four parameter sets in Figure~\ref{Fig2}, where we overlay our numerical results with the observational constraints from P-ACT-LB-BK18~\cite{Calabrese2025}, {and the light blue rectangle denotes the constraints $r<0.038$ and $n_{s}=0.9743 \pm 0.0034$}. {Compared to the first and second panels, the results favor a smaller $\frac{\delta}{V_{0}}$; the third and fourth panels also show this preference.
+Compared to the first and third panels, the results favor a smaller $n$; the second and fourth panels also show this preference.
+Compared to the cases $n=\frac{1}{2}$ and $n=\frac{1}{3}$, it can be seen from Figure~\ref{Fig3} that an increase in $n$ causes $n_{s}$ to shift to lower values and $r$ to shift to higher values.
+As is shown in all panels, an increase in $N$ leads to $n_{s}$ increasing and $r$ decreasing and an increase in $C$ leads to $n_{s}$ decreasing.
+In comparison with the observational constraints from P-ACT-LB-BK18, the results favor a larger $C$ and a smaller $n$.
+It is evident that an increasing $n$ or a decreasing $C$ could cause a mismatch with the observations.
+Nevertheless, for both cases $n=\frac{1}{2}$ and $n=\frac{1}{3}$, a suitable choice of $N$ and $C$ remains favored by the observational data.} Notably, the power-law potential~(\ref{Vp}) in standard slow-roll inflation is ruled out by the Planck 2018 results~\cite{Planck2020a} and is disfavored by ACT DR6~\cite{Calabrese2025}.